SEVEN STEPS TO OPTIMISED WEB IMAGES

-Combining great images with great content makes for an effective website, with images helping to create some beautiful web pages and to showcase your products and services in all their glory.
+Combining great images with great content makes for an effective website, with images helping to create some beautiful webpages and showcase your products and services in all their glory.

-With images accounting for some of the most eye-catching content on your website, and holding the key to some great SEO benefits, it is here that you will find some of the largest performance improvements for your website.
+With images accounting for some of the most eye-catching content on your website, and holding the key to some great SEO benefits, it's here that you'll often find some of the largest performance improvements for your website.

 Optimising web images

-If you’ve ever wondered why your web images are rendering slowly on screen, or why they do not show up when you do a Google image search, it could be time to look into optimising your web images.
+If you’ve ever wondered why your web images are rendering slowly on screen, or why they don't show up in online search, it could be time to look into optimising your web images.

 Why optimise web images?